• Nothing Found

 How to get a taxi in Crete

 If you choose to hail a taxi from the street, all you need to do is stick out your arm and wave.
-It’s worth noting that in both Chania and Heraklion, taxis carrying a passenger may still stop to see if you are travelling in the same direction.
-If you share a taxi with a stranger, it won’t affect the price, you will still be charged from where they first pick you up.
+However, it’s worth noting that in both Chania and Heraklion, taxis already carrying a passenger may still stop to see if you are traveling in the same direction.
+If you share a taxi with a stranger, it won’t affect the price, you will still be charged from your pickup location.

 Why book your Crete taxi in advance?